tcltk/tcllib/embedded/md/tcllib/files/modules/textutil/expander.md

     Returns the current command for processing plain text, which defaults to the empty string, meaning *identity*\.
 If specified, *newTextCmd* will be saved for future use and then returned; it must be a Tcl command expecting one additional argument: the text to process\.
-The expander object will this command for all plain text it encounters, giving the user of the object the ability to process all plain text in some standard way before writing it to the output\.
+The expander object will use this command for all plain text it encounters, giving the user of the object the ability to process all plain text in some standard way before writing it to the output\.
 The object expects that the command returns the processed plain text\.

     *Note* that the combination of "__textcmd__ *plaintext*" is run through the *evalcmd* for the actual evaluation\.
 In other words, the